jazzband/wagtailmenus/README.md

 2. Uncollapse the `ADVANCED MENU BEHAVIOUR` panel by clicking the downward-pointing arrow next to the panel's label. <img alt="Screenshot showing the collapsed 'advanced menu behaviour' panel" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-menupage-settings-collapsed.png" />
 4. Tick the **Repeat in sub-navigation** checkbox that appears, and publish your changes. <img alt="Screenshot show the expanded 'advanced menu behaviour' panel" src="https://github.com/rkhleics/wagtailmenus/blob/master/screenshots/wagtailmenus-menupage-settings-visible.png" />

 Now, wherever the children of the `About Us` page are output (using one of the above menu tags), an additional link to the `About Us` page will appear alongside them, allowing the page to be accessed more easily.
-In the example above, you'll see I've added the text **Section home** into the `Repeated item link text` field.
-With this set, the repeated item text should be 'Section home', instead of just repeating the page's title, like so:
+In the example above, you'll see I've added the text **Section overview** into the `Repeated item link text` field.
+With this set, the repeated item text should be 'Section overview', instead of just repeating the page's title, like so:

 <img alt="Screenshot showing the repeated nav item in effect" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/repeating-item.png" />